Blog

 • Static reporting → predictive forecasting

 The people who thrived moved up the value chain.
 The ones who defined their job by the manual task didn’t.
+FinOps is at that same inflection point.

 The value in FinOps used to be:

-“I found a $200k savings opportunity.”
+“I found a $20k savings opportunity.”

 In an agentic world, the value becomes: